greyspectrum/opsec/README.md

 ## Installation

+This script needs espeak to run, so first install it:

+`$ sudo apt-get install espeak`

-Clone this repository, then make `opsec.py` executable by running:
+Then, clone this repository, then make `opsec.py` executable by running:

 `$ chmod +x opsec.py`